Medical school is scary.

 Still thinking they made a mistake by letting me in.

 Somehow, I managed to make it through my basic science classes and eventually finished second year.
 Then the USMLE Step 1 happened.
 I do not believe I have ever felt so inadequate as during this time.
-I studied passionately for twelve to sixteen hours every day for five to six weeks only to find that I ran out of time during each block in my exam because my English reading proficiency will never be like a native speaker.
+I studied passionately for 12 to 16 hours every day for five to six weeks only to find that I ran out of time during each block in my exam because my English reading proficiency will never be like a native speaker.
 My comprehension will always take me a little longer.
 Even before getting my score back, I felt like a failure, since I knew I could not perform to my potential and that took a toll on my confidence.

 Soon after, I started rotations.
 The nervousness combined with excitement kept me going for the first couple of days of my rotation, but that feeling of failure followed me.
 I had to relearn another language of OB/GYN acronyms and was daunted by all the things I did not know and the responsibilities I felt like I could not accomplish.
 Then, an attending forced me to present a patient who I was not familiar with and proceeded to demolish me in the middle of rounds with other students, residents and nurses to witness.
 A lot of what he said is a blur, but somewhere I remember he said he could not understand what I was saying because of my Spanish accent.
 That is when I realized I should not be here.
 Immigrants are not supposed to go to medical school, they are supposed to find a stable job, have a family and give their children an opportunity to grow up in this nation and live the “American dream,” right?